Is equity release safe?

 Updated 11th January 2024

-The equity release market is tightly regulated with safeguards in place that ensure customers are protected, so if you’re thinking about releasing equity from your home, I’m pleased to say that the horror stories of the 70’s, 80’s and early 90’s are in the past as today,
+The equity release market is tightly regulated with safeguards in place that ensure customers are protected, so if you’re thinking about releasing equity from your home, I’m pleased to say that the horror stories of the 70’s, 80’s and early 90’s are in the past.

 Under the careful watch of the Financial Conduct Authority (FCA) and the Equity Release Council (ERC), customers can be reassured that plan providers, the advisers and brokers who sell them and the plans themselves all adhere to the FCA and ERC’s rules and standards.